VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 {{< tip >}}

 This semester is the one that COVID-19 hit.
-The last half-ish of this semester had otherwise normal classes transitioning to being entirely online.
+The last third-ish of this semester had otherwise normal classes transitioning to being entirely online.
 This went about as well as could be expected.
 Obviously, this is a rather odd scenario.
 It may not be fair to judge the University based on the response to this necessarily; however, I think that seeing how the university responds to this shows how they'll respond to other things- that is to say poorly.

 {{< /tip >}}